-Get inspired and plan your next holiday with these 13 great Irish castles.
+Get inspired and plan your next holiday in an amazing castle or country home.

 Stay in the castle itself or in one of the beautiful self-catering properties that adorn the estate.
 A stroll through the gardens, featuring formal plantings, lakes and champion trees, makes for a truly delightful mid-afternoon stroll.